lindavr/Docs/ContributorGuide/git-commands-for-master.md

 # Git commands for creating/modifying content using your local repository

 Follow the steps below to create a local working branch on your computer, which you can use to update or create a new article for docs.microsoft.com.

+**Note:** you must complete the steps outlined in the [tools installation and setup](tools-and-setup.md) article first before proceeding, if you have not already.

 1. Start Git Bash (or the command line tool you use for Git).